 A Common Area Factor (“CAF’) is the number that Office Landlords use to mark up each Tenant’s usable SF (“USF”) in order to allocate an Office Building’s Common Area proportionately among all Tenants.
 This includes common areas such as restrooms, common hallways, main lobbies, each floor’s elevator lobby, communications rooms, janitors’ closets and shared areas like common conference rooms, common break rooms and shared fitness facilities.

-The average Common Area Factor, also sometimes called an Add-on Factor, Load Factor, Core Factor or just “the Factor,” is approximately 15% for Suburban Office Buildings.
-It’s likely in the range of 15% to 18% for Office Buildings located in Central Business Districts/Downtown areas.
+The average Common Area Factor, also sometimes called an Add-on Factor, Load Factor, Core Factor or just “the Factor,” is approximately 15% to 18% for Suburban Office Buildings.
+It’s likely in the range of 19% to 23% for Office Buildings located in Central Business Districts/Downtown areas.

 For example, to determine a Tenant’s rentable SF (“RSF”), the Tenant’s USF is multiplied by 1.15 and the RSF is the size of premises on which a Tenant actually pays rent.
 So a 5,000 USF space in an office building with 15% Common Area Factor results in 5,750 RSF (5,000 USF X 1.15 CAF = 5,750 RSF).